 For one thing, I don’t have a style.
 I’m very good at adapting my technique to suit the brief.
 I’m not precious about what I do.
 I have no reverence for convention or artistic baggage, I enjoy breaking rules, and pushing the boundaries, new techniques, new technology, tricks, cheats.
 I’m an early adopter - I’ve been using imaging software since 94, back when people thought Photoshop was a store that sold pictures.

-In my work today I use a wide variety of disciplines in creating images, garnered over nearly a quarter of a century - be it photography, imaging, or wholly 3D modelled.
+In my work today I use a wide variety of disciplines in creating images, garnered over nearly 3 decades - be it photography, imaging, or wholly 3D modelled.
 With the exception of original layouts, everything you see on this website I have created from scratch.
 As far as I am aware (I have not researched this) I’m the best photographer/retoucher/3D illustrator in the world.

 Thank you Stan Ciccone.
 It’s been quite an adventure so far.
 What is next?